sthakuri/DS_HK_13/projects/final-projects/03-exploratory-analysis/readme.md

 #### Exploratory Analysis Writeup

 - **Requirements:**
-   * Review the data set and project with an EIR during office hours.
    * Practice importing (potentially unformatted) data into clean matrices|data frames, and if necessary, export into a form that makes sense (text files or a database, for example).
    * Explore the mathematical properties and visualize data through a python visualization tool (matplotlib and seaborn)
    * Provide insight about the data set and any impact on a hypothesis.